 Training and education at GEA is a particularly important aspect of its human resource development.
 The group's Mission 26 strategy reflects the company's intention to be a preferred employer in its industry.
-The company is convinced that extensive training and education coupled with the opportunity to engage in lifelong learning are essential to a fulfilling working life.
+The company is convinced that extensive training and education coupled with the opportunity to engage in life-long learning are essential to a fulfilling working life.
 Workday Learning is a virtual platform and central access point for everything related to learning.
 This integrated learning platform centralizes GEA's training portfolio and how it is presented.
 GEA generally supports and promotes all needs-based employee training measures required for the performance of relevant tasks.
 The findings of several employees surveys have indicated a need to further improve the career and development opportunities offered to employees.
-In the Perform & Grow program, which is open to all GEA employees, managers and employees discuss career expectations, identify the development needs of each employee together and translate this into individualized development programs.
+In the Perform & Grow program, which is open to all GEA employee together and translate this into individualized development programs.
 The Workday Learning platform supports the annual Perform & Grow process.
 The platform gives managers and employees a better overview of the training and courses they have completed and makes it easier to track development activities.